How to choose and replace a pvc patio roof (with pros and cons)

 Do you have one of these roofs?
 Which did you pick?
 How do you like it?

-Other cool DIY outdoor projects:
+Other unique DIY outdoor projects to make:

 diy screen door build